Wrestling’s Facts & Resources

 - Wrestling has very modest start-up costs and needs.

-- Wrestling ranks first among all men’s NCAA sports in 1st generation student-athletes.
+- Wrestling ranks second among all men’s NCAA sports in 1st generation student-athletes.

 - Wrestlers have performed exceptionally well in the classroom as evidenced by the number of All-American and NCAA Champions earning National and Conference Academic accolades.

-- One of the fastest growing sports with 13,496 participants.
+- One of the fastest-growing sports with 21,124 high school participants.

 - Women’s wrestling has been an Olympic Sport since 2004 with Helen Maroulis winning the first gold medal for the U.S. in 2016!

-- California, Oregon, Guam, Hawaii, Massachusetts, Tennessee, Texas, Hawaii and Washington sanction an official scholastic state championship.
+- Alaska, Arkansas, Arizona, California, Colorado, Connecticut, Georgia, Guam, Hawaii, Kansas, Maryland, Massachusetts, Maine, Missouri, Montana, New Jersey, New Mexico, Oregon, Tennessee, Texas, Utah and Washington sanction an official scholastic girls state championship.

 - Wrestling was included in the ancient Olympic Games, and was one of the select sports included in the first modern Olympic Games in Athens, Greece in 1896.